XPCurrent/dashboard/README.md

 # dashboard
-A dashboard for all my projects.
+A dashboard for my projects.
 Requires the projects separately and put into specific directories as found in code.